Keiran Williams

-Keiran Williams (born 12 April 1997) is a Welsh rugby union player who plays for Ospreys regional team as a centre.
+Keiran Williams (born 4 December 1997) is a Welsh rugby union player who plays for Ospreys regional team as a centre.
+Williams has represented Wales, making his debut on 12 August 2023 against England.

 Club career

 Williams made his debut for the Ospreys regional team in 2018 against Zebre having previously played for the Ospreys academy and Neath RFC.
 A small but powerful centre, he has been favourably compared to former Ospreys and Wales star Scott Gibbs.

 International career

 Williams represented Wales as a U20 international.

 Williams was selected by Wales for the first time on 17 January 2023, for the upcoming 2023 Six Nations Championship.

+Williams was included in the Wales training squad for the 2023 Rugby World Cup.
+Williams made his debut on 12 August 2023, coming off the bench against England in the 2023 Rugby World Cup warm-up matches.